JonathanDeutsch/Freton/README.md

 Sample Data
 -----------
-See the smFRETSampleData folder.
+Test data can be found in the smFRETSampleData folder.

 Citing FRET.ai
 -------------
 If you use our software or algorithms in your data analysis please cite the following paper:

-Jonathan Deutsch, Srikara Vishnubhatla, Gabriele Boncoraglio, John Janetzko, Brian K. Kobilka, Steven Chu* and Rabindra V. Shivnaraine*. smFRET.ai: A fully integrated software suite for analysis of smFRET data. _Puplication in progress_ (2024).
+Jonathan Deutsch, Srikara Vishnubhatla, Gabriele Boncoraglio, John Janetzko, Brian K. Kobilka, Steven Chu* and Rabindra V. Shivnaraine*. smFRET.ai: A fully integrated software suite for analysis of smFRET data. _Puplication in progress_ (2025).
+*Corresponding authors: rvshiv@stanford.edu (RVS)

 Acknowledgments
 ---------------